-IOWA RESIDENT SCHOLARSHIPS Panther Awards \$500 - \$4,500 per year lowa students are eligible for scholarships ranging from \$500 - \$4,500 annually.
+IOWA RESIDENT SCHOLARSHIPS Panther Awards \$1,000 - \$4,000 per year lowa students are eligible for scholarships ranging from \$1,000 - \$4,000 annually.
 Awards are based on academic achievement (GPA and/or ACT/SAT scores).
 UNI-T.E.D.
-Scholarships for lowa Residents \$500 - \$2,000 per year lowa students who identify as being part of a traditionally-underrepresented population or have participated in a TRIO or AVID program, are eligible for scholarships ranging from \$500 - \$2,000 annually.
+Scholarships for Iowa Residents \$1,000 - \$2,000 per year lowa students who identify as being part of a traditionally-underrepresented population or have participated in a TRIO or AVID program, are eligible for scholarships ranging from \$1,000 - \$2,000 annually.
 Awards are based on high school GPA and can be stacked with Panther Awards.
-OUT-OF-STATE SCHOLARSHIPS Advantage Awards \$5,000 - \$9,000 per year All students living outside of lowa and paying non-resident tuition automatically receive a \$5,000 Advantage Award.
+OUT-OF-STATE SCHOLARSHIPS Advantage Awards \$5,000 - \$8,500 per year All students living outside of lowa and paying non-resident tuition automatically receive a \$5,000 Advantage Award.
 Students may also be eligible for additional scholarships based on academic achievement (GPA and/or ACT/SAT score).
 UNI-T.E.D.
-Scholarships for Out of State \$500 - \$3,000 per year Students living outside of lowa paying non-resident tuition who identify as being part of a traditionally- underrepresented population or have participated in a TRIO or AVID program are eligible for scholarships ranging from \$500 - \$3,000.
+Scholarships for Out of State \$2,000 - \$3,000 per year Students living outside of lowa paying non-resident tuition who identify as being part of a traditionally- underrepresented population or have participated in a TRIO or AVID program are eligible for scholarships ranging from \$2,000 - \$3,000.
 Awards are based on high school GPA and can be stacked with Advantage Awards.